-DANIEL GROSS, 55, a Director since 1997, has been President, Chief Executive Officer and a Director of Enhance Financial Services Group Inc., a provider of financial guaranty insurance, reinsurance and other analytical products and services, since 1995.
+Daniel Gross, age 55, has been President, Chief Executive Officer and a Director of Enhance Financial Services Group Inc., a provider of financial guaranty insurance, reinsurance and other analytical products and services since 1995.
+He also has been President and Chief Executive Officer of Enhance Reinsurance Company and Asset Guaranty Insurance Company since 1995.
 Mr. Gross, who was a founder of Enhance Financial Services Group Inc. in 1986, served as Chief Operating Officer of that company from 1986 to 1994.
 He is a member of the Management Development Committee of the Board of Directors.
-Mr. Gross holds a B.S. degree from the Sloan School of Management of Massachusetts Institute of Technology.
+Mr. Gross holds a B.S. degree from the Sloan School of Management of Technology.